omerlatif123/Football-fever-milestone-project-2/README.md

 I even researched and asked fellow students on slack but this did not resolve the issue, I was told to create a seperate map.js file to store my code which previously wasin index.html.
 I have now created a Map.js file which I resolved this issue but this was not to the solution.
 Finally on further reserach and examing various websites I have restructured by maps.js file, which is now working without issue.

 <strong>Colour scheme</strong> This project I struggled to implement a strong colour shceme.
-Because of he theme of football I wanted to implement colours that will related to the topic (green and white).
-In relaity this was difficult just as finding the correct shade of green and not having too much green that it overwhelmed the page.
-After my second meeting with my mentor we discussed adding various shades of green to break the webiste down.
+Because of  a football theme I wanted to implement colours that will related to the topic (green and white).
+In reality this was difficult just as finding the correct shade of green and not having too much green that overwhelmed the page.
+After my second meeting with my mentor we discussed adding various shades of green to break up the page.
 This was implemented all across the website various shades have been added to break up the page.
 Even the colour for the quiz was kept to the same greens as the home page to keep the theme throughtout the website.
 Intially the quiz page was a bright blue and red but in discussion with my mentor realised this created seperation from the home page which was a completely diffrent colour.
 The colour scheme now keeps within the theme of football and is visually appealing.

-<strong>Seperate files</strong>
+<strong>Seperate files</strong>- intially attempted to seperate all my files css and js.
+The css files were causing issues for example, when the container element required CSS but was linked to the index.html and game.html this would cause problems.
+On seperation of the the css folders such as having a seperate folder for the game,style and end, this resolved the issue.
+I also intially had seperated by js files but have created a folder for them as this correct practice.

 # Technologies Used